 Science and Technology is an important core subject, which aims to stimulate and excite pupils' curiosity about phenomena and events in the world around them.
 In Key Stage 2 the School uses the ISEB Science Course Scheme and Materials.
-The pupils learn to become confident and independent scientists, who have the ability to think logically and clearly through using experimental evidence, and modelling through scientific method.
+The pupils learn to become confident and independent scientists, who have Saint Christina's School is committed to safeguarding and promoting the welfare of our pupils and expects all staff and volunteers to share this commitment.
+It is our aim that all pupils fulfil their potential. the ability to think logically and clearly through using experimental evidence, and modelling through scientific method.
 In addition, developing the skills associated with Science such as enquiry, observation, forming hypotheses, conducting experiments, recording their findings, considering the reliability and validity when drawing conclusions and evaluating methods used, whilst adhering to the importance of fair testing and relevant aspects of health and safety is an essential part of Science teaching at Saint Christina's.
-Two STEM clubs are in operation at the school which provide extra opportunity to motivate and children pupils who have a strong interest in science and engineering.
+Two STEM clubs are in operation at the school which provide extra opportunity to motivate children to have a strong interest in science and engineering.
 The clubs focus on real life problem solving tasks with engineering and scientific tasks from crossing rivers with Lego bridges to designing robotic proximity sensing cars.
-Teaching and learning in Science and Technology is enhanced by visiting scientists, Science Club hosted by Mother Nature during the holidays, the celebration of National Science Week and trips to the Royal Institution, Science Museum, London Zoo as well as other relevant places of interest.
+We also have a thriving F1 in Schools club, where children design and build aerodynamic formula one cars and have the chance to race these in school using our F1 in Schools 20 metre track.
+We also enter the regional / national F1 in Schools Competition.
+Teaching and learning in Science and Technology is enhanced by visiting scientists, the celebration of National Science Week and trips to the Royal Institution, Science Museum, London Zoo as well as other relevant places of interest.
 The pupils learn to understand how major scientific ideas contribute to technological change.
 Furthermore, they begin to appreciate the way Science will affect their future on a personal, national and global level.
-Science and Technology is taught by a specialist teacher.
+Science and Technology is taught by specialist teachers as well as class teachers.
 We are able to link science and technology through the use of SAM Labs, which empowers the children to create algorithms using iPads to control Bluetooth operated electronic blocks such as buzzers, lights and motors.
 This enables the children to write code to create and control real physical systems (robotics) and envisage how they can be scientists / engineers of the future.
+Children learn about current affairs and news stories in Science, following the news of the latest NASA / SpaceX launch for example.

-Technological 13.
+13. Technological